beman-project/optional26/papers/optional-ref.md

 :::

 # Motivation
 Optionals holding references are common other than in the standard libary's implementation.
 The desire for such a feature is well understood, and many optional types in commonly used libraries provide it, with the semanics proposed here.
 One standard library implementation already provides an implementation of `std::optional<T&>` but disables its use, because the standard forbids it.

 The research in JeanHeyd Meneide's _References for Standard Library Vocabulary Types - an optional case study._ [@P1683R0] shows conclusively that rebind semantics are the only safe semantic as assign through on engaged is too bug-prone.
 Implementations that attempt assign-through are abandoned.
 The standard library should follow existing practice and supply an `optional<T&>` that rebinds on assignment.

+Additional background reading on `optional<T&>` can be found in JeanHeyd Meneide's article _To Bind and Loose a Reference_ [@REFBIND].

 There is a principled reason not to provide a partial specialization over `T&` as the sematics are in some ways subtly different than the primary template.
 Assignment may have side-effects not present in the primary, which has pure value semantics.
 However, I argue this is misleading, as reference semantics often has side-effects.
 The proposed semantic is similar to what an `optional<std::reference_wrapper<T>>` provides, with much greater usability.